Welcome to today's edition of the Rush 24-7 podcast.

 There weren't supposed to be any people looking at us as the enemy.

-We were supposed to be respected again.
+We were supposed to be loved again.

-And really loved and respected once we had a decent Secretary of State out there.
+We were supposed to be respected again and really loved and respected once we had a decent Secretary of State out there.

 Hillary Clinton, followed by John Kerry.